lady-h-world/My_Garden/reading_pages/Garden_Market/customized_pipeline4.md

 * `0.1 <= PSI < 0.2`: moderate population change
 * `PSI >= 0.2`: significant population change

-With PSI, Lady H. applied it to 2 sets of taregts that didn't have concept drift, and we can see PSI lower than 0.1 and the distributions between the 2 target sets are similar to each other.
+With PSI, Lady H. applied it to 2 sets of taregts that didn't have concept drift, we can see PSI is lower than 0.1 and the distributions of the 2 target sets are similar to each other.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_normal.png" width="911" height="333" />
 </p>

-Then she applied it to another pair from targets where one of the data set drifted from the other, and we can see the difference in the distributions and the PSI value indicates a significant change.
+Then she applied it to another pair from targets where one of the data set drifted from the other, we can see the difference in the distributions and the PSI value all indicate a significant change.

 <p align="left">
 <img src="https://github.com/lady-h-world/My_Garden/blob/main/images/Garden_Market_images/customized_pipeline/psi_drift.png" width="912" height="336" />